mac-long/mac-long/portfolio/notes.md

 # Notes

+## Bottom Right Navigation.
 - Up Arrow for Back to Top.
-- Briefcase for Up to Work.
+- Briefcase for Work.
-- File for Down to Blog.
+- File for Blog.